andrewnguonly/Lumos/README.md

 ## Ollama Server

-A local Ollama server is needed for the embedding database.
+A local Ollama server is needed for the embedding database and LLM inference.
 Download and install Ollama and the CLI [here](https://ollama.ai/).

 ### Pull Model